andrew/vid/README.md

 The hash is over literal bytes, without normalisation, so any edit inside the function (whitespace, comments, a reformatter pass, a renamed local, CRLF instead of LF, git's autocrlf conversion on a cross-platform checkout) changes the VID.
 Two byte-identical copies of a function converge across packages, files, and forks; copies that differ only by formatting do not.

 This is the load-bearing empirical bet of the whole scheme: that registry tarballs, git checkouts, and distro repackagings of the same release routinely produce byte-identical function bytes in practice, and that reformat churn between versions is rarer than the parser-version churn an AST-based scheme would inherit.
-The current test corpus exercises boundary stability across grammar versions and out-of-function invariance against perturbation; it does not yet measure the cross-artefact byte-identity claim.
-That measurement is what would actually validate or falsify the bet, and it is still to do.

-The alternatives considered (hashing a canonicalised tree-sitter AST, or light normalisation such as LF-only line endings and trimmed trailing whitespace) would resist some reformatting at the cost of either pinning every VID to a specific grammar version or carrying their own normalisation logic that every consumer must reproduce.
-This draft accepts grammar-stability at the cost of reformat-resilience, and the choice is open to revision toward light normalisation or AST-based hashing if the corpus eventually shows that real-world reformat churn is high.
+The alternatives are hashing a canonicalised tree-sitter AST, or light normalisation such as LF-only line endings and trimmed trailing whitespace.
+Both resist some reformatting at the cost of either pinning every VID to a specific grammar version or carrying their own normalisation logic that every consumer must reproduce.
+The scheme picks grammar-stability over reformat-resilience.

 Ecosystems where the published archive is a build of the source (npm with bundlers, Python with compiled wheels, Java with jars) introduce a related complication: the registry function bytes and the repository function bytes diverge, and a VID computed from the source produces a different identifier than a VID computed from the published artefact.
 One logical finding can therefore carry two VIDs depending on which artefact a researcher or scanner looked at.
 The two are linked as aliases in whatever record carries them, and consumer-side matching against installed code is performed against the installed bytes (which match the registry artefact).